 I also include the ingredients list of the products I review because I typically do not use products with silicones in them and spend a good amount of time googling product ingredient lists as well.
 Note that the ingredients lists I include may not be accurate either because of the original source (e.g., another blog) or because the manufacturer has updated the ingredients.

 Please note that any Amazon links included in the site are affiliate links.
-This is simply an experiment to see if people actually find the links useful.
-I’m not trying to make money from this site.
+As an Amazon Associate I earn from qualifying purchases.

 All the products reviewed on this site have been purchased by me.
-My opinions are not biased because I received the products as gifts or was paid to review them.
+My opinions are not biased due to my receiving products as gifts or because I am being paid to review them.
+It is one thing to like a product because it was free (or because you are delighted to receive a gift) and another to like a product that you spent your hard-earned money to buy it.